 Risk Monitoring and Analysis identifies, explores, and provides guidance on a wide range of banking and policy issues, trends, and risks.
 The team focuses on broad industry conditions as well as specific sectors, capital markets, risk modeling and development, and implementation of regulatory policies, including those related to capital adequacy and accounting practices.
 In addition to participating on examinations and other supervisory activities at District institutions, unit staff prepare many of our publications.

 Surveillance and Analysis conducts quarterly domestic bank, BHC, and SLHC financial surveillance and monitoring and provides pre-examination analysis and other ad hoc analytical support to examination staff and Division management.
 This area also provides regular financial analysis of some of the largest and most complex supervised institutions, identifying performance outliers and highlighting potential supervisory concerns that may require further investigation through the examination process.
-Additionally, the group is responsible for off-site supervision of BHCs and SLHCs with assets under $1 billion.
 More broadly, the group provides periodic analysis of banking industry performance and conditions through metric and analytical reports.